beam-pyio/beam-pyio.github.io/content/blog/2024/dynamodb-pyio-intro/index.md

     self.assertListEqual(records[:1], scan_table(TableName=self.table_name))
 ```

-4. We can control a pipeline further with the `BatchElements` or `GroupIntoBatches` transform.
+4. We can control batches of elements further with the `BatchElements` or `GroupIntoBatches` transform.

 ```python
 def test_write_to_dynamodb_with_batch_elements(self):